 Blepharoplasty, or eyelid surgery, is a wonderful (and surprisingly easy) way to look more awake, inviting and relaxed with a minimal amount of downtime.
 The procedure can be performed on the upper eyelids, the lower eyelids, or both the upper and lower lids at the same time.

 A blepharoplasty removes excess sagging skin and fat pockets (or bags) from the eyelids, and gives the eyes a more open and refreshed appearance with the most inconspicuous scars of almost any cosmetic procedure.

-Dr. Nicholas Vendemia performs eyelid surgery for women and men in the New York metro area.
-We encourage you to contact us online or give Manhattan Aesthetic Surgery a call at 917-703-7069 to schedule a visit.
-Dr. Vendemia is a leading cosmetic surgeon in New York City with a reputation for custom care and beautiful results.
+Dr. Nicholas Vendemia performs eyelid surgery for women and men in Los Angeles.
+We encourage you to contact us online or give Manhattan Aesthetic Surgery a call at 917-703-7069 to schedule a visit to fly out.
+Dr. Vendemia is a leading cosmetic surgeon in Los Angeles with a reputation for custom care and beautiful results.